Supplier and Vendor Code of Conduct

 Synaptics believes social responsibilities and the ability to achieve success in the marketplace, we must uphold the highest standards of ethics expects the highest standards of ethical conduct in all of our endeavors and from our suppliers.
 Supplier shall always be ethical in every aspect of its business, including relationships, practices, sourcing, and operations.

 Responsible Sourcing of Minerals

 Suppliers shall exercise due diligence on relevant minerals in their supply chains.
-Suppliers shall develop policies and management systems in order to identify applicable risks and take appropriate steps to mitigate them.
-Due diligence shall be conducted to the mineral processing level in order to determine whether relevant minerals originate from regions with high risks, which include areas associated with conflict, worst forms of child labor, forced labor and human trafficking, gross human rights violations such as widespread sexual violence, or other reasonably objective high risk activities, including severe health and safety risks and negative environmental impacts.
-Supplier shall have a policy to reasonably assure that the tantalum, tin, tungsten and gold in the products they manufacture does not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo or an adjoining country.
+Suppliers shall develop policies and management systems to identify applicable risks and take appropriate steps to mitigate them.
+Due diligence shall be conducted to the mineral processing level in order to determine whether relevant minerals originate from regions with high risks, which include areas associated with conflict, worst forms of child labor, forced labor and human trafficking, gross human rights violations such as widespread sexual violence, or other reasonably objective high-risk activities, including severe health and safety risks and negative environmental impacts.
+Supplier shall have a policy to reasonably assure that the tantalum, tin, tungsten, and gold in the products they manufacture does not directly or indirectly finance or benefit armed groups that are perpetrators of serious human rights abuses in the Democratic Republic of the Congo or an adjoining country.
 Supplier shall exercise due diligence on the source and chain of custody of these minerals and make their due diligence measures available upon request.

 Disclosure of Information

 Supplier shall accurately record information regarding its business activities, labor, health and safety, and environmental practices and shall disclose such information, without falsification or misrepresentation, to all appropriate parties and as required by law.